-- 5.1 In carrying out systems and other reviews, Internal Audit assesses whether key, and other, controls are operating satisfactorily within the area under review, and an opinion on the adequacy of controls is provided to management as part of the audit report. - 5.2 Our final audit reports also include an action plan which identifies responsible officers, and target dates, to address control issues identified during a review.
-Implementation of action plans are reviewed during subsequent audits or as part of a specific follow-up process. - 5.3 Management are provided with details of Internal Audit's opinion on each audit review carried out in 2020/21 to assist them with compilation of their individual annual governance assurance statements.
-No significant weaknesses were identified in these reviews, however if any significant weaknesses had been identified in specific areas, these would have been considered by the Authority in preparing its Annual Governance Statement which is included with its published Statement of Accounts for 2020/21. - 5.4 Overall, and based on work performed during 2020/21, Internal Audit can provide 'reasonable assurance' on the adequacy and effectiveness of the Fund's internal control environment
+- 5.1 In carrying out systems and other reviews, Internal Audit assesses whether key, and other, controls are operating satisfactorily within the area under review, and an opinion on the adequacy of controls is provided to management as part of the audit report. - 5.2 Our final audit reports include an action plan which identifies responsible officers, and target dates, to address control issues identified during a review.
+Implementation of action plans are reviewed during subsequent audits or as part of a specific follow-up process - 5.3 Management are provided with details of Internal Audit's opinion on each audit review carried out in 2020/21 to assist them with compilation of their individual annual governance assurance statements.
+No significant weaknesses were identified in these reviews. - 5.4 Overall, and based on work performed during 2020/21, Internal Audit can provide 'reasonable assurance' on the adequacy and effectiveness of the Fund's internal control framework.
+Our work in 2020/21, focused largely on new (Covid-19 related) risks for Peninsula Pensions and as such we provide an overall opinion of reasonable assurance.